-51. We support the requirement in paragraph 13(c) to provide quantitative and qualitative information about the progress of plans disclosed in prior reporting periods.
-However, we suggest that the requirement asks for a 'base case' as well as for entities to explain where they are on their transition plan journey.
+62. We support the requirement in paragraph 13(c) to provide quantitative and qualitative information about the progress of plans disclosed in prior reporting periods.
+However, we suggest that the requirement asks for a 'base case' as well as an explanation of where entities are on their transition plan journey.
 It is possible that disclosures about progress may become confusing where the entity has made changes to the transition plan from one period to the next.